 Contents

-- What Is an Industrial Metal Detector?
+- What Is a Food Metal Detection System?

-- How Do Industrial Metal Detectors Work?
+- How Do Metal Detectors Work in Food Lines?

-- Why Product Effect Matters
+- Why Product Effect Matters in Metal Detection

-- Where to Install Metal Detectors
+- Where Should Metal Detectors Be Installed?

 - Metal Detection vs Magnetic Separation

-- Food Safety Compliance
+- How Metal Detectors Support Food Safety Plans

-- Retailer Requirements
+- Retailer and Customer Requirements

 - How to Specify a Metal Detector